gtonkinhill/genesearch/README.md

 # genesearch

-An experimental program created at the "9th Microbes & Food Safety Bioinformatics Hackathon" to summarise the literature for a particular gene using Chat-GPT
+An experimental program created at the **9th Microbes & Food Safety Bioinformatics Hackathon** to summarise the literature for a particular gene using Chat-GPT

 The algorithm searches PubMed for literature on a particular gene within a species.
 It then uses Chat-GPT to generate summaries in a hierarchical manner first for each paragraph, then each paper and finally for the set of papers.